Simplify your Skincare

 Use up your current product before opening a new one.

 With all the temptation to buy new products, it's hard not to start on the new one straight away.
 There's nothing wrong with treating yourself to new products if you can afford to, but use up your current one first (unless it doesn't work for your skin, in which case you should donate it straight away).
 Reduce product and money waste.
-Some companies, such as Lush, Kiehls and Mac even offer free products when you return your empty containers.
+Some companies, such as Lush, Kiehl's and Mac, even offer free products when you return empty containers.

 Keep a note of when you brought it.

-If you don't use products up quickly and struggle to remember how old they are, next time you buy something new, add the date with a permanent marker or small label so you always know how old it is.
+If you don't use products up quickly and struggle to remember how old they are, the next time you buy something new, add the date with a permanent marker or small label, so you always know how old it is.